 Additionally, you'll want to give them room to grow.
 Offer them training or expanding the field they work in, so before they grow bored or find their work tedious, they will have new and refreshing opportunities to step into.
 A lot of employees can grow bored with the current work they do, and over time, may even work slower or be less productive as a result.
 Keep the door wide open for your employees, show them that you care!

-Many don't take into consideration have motivation and productivity can seriously hinder your business, and by maximizing on both, you can run a happy and successful business that will grow for many years to come.
+Many don't take into consideration that motivation and productivity can seriously hinder your business, and by maximizing on both, you can run a happy and successful business that will grow for many years to come.
 Don't push your team too hard, but don't let them just take the backseat either.
 It's always important to note the amount of work they do, and to respond appropriately!

 Always listen to your team, and don't scold them when they come up with an idea or have a misunderstanding.
 Keeping a welcoming, positive atmosphere will greatly help in keeping your team working hard and happy for many years to come, and with their help, your business is sure to succeed!
 After all, you wouldn't be where you are without the help from them!